 Woolworth Icebox Cheesecake Recipe is a light and fluffy, no-bake dessert with a hint of lemon flavor on top of a graham cracker crust.
-Try my No-Bake Cheesecake for another smooth and creamy dessert.
+I also have a Strawberry Icebox Cheesecake version!

 Woolworth Icebox Cheesecake Recipe